 Not sure what to say in these emails, how to structure them and when to send them out?

-Click that “download now” button in the box below and get your hands on every single email I use in our sales funnel.
+Click that “free instant access” button in the box below and get your hands on the emails I use in our sales funnel.

 So it’s kind of a no-brainer.

-And if you’re ready to take your business to the next level and create some seriously fly sales funnels, grab our mini course, The Perfect Sales Funnel and let Josh show you exactly what to do, and how to do it.
+And if you’re ready to take your business to the next level and create some seriously fly sales funnels, grab our 5-part program, Perfect Sales Funnel and let us show you exactly what to do, and how to do it.